Top 5 OSHA Violations of 2015

 About The Standard: Hazard Communication standards address chemical hazards produced or used in the workplace and governs how those hazards are communicated to workers through things like labels, safety data sheets and classification standards.
 Recent updates in Hazard Communication standards aligned OSHA's standards with the Globally Harmonized System (GHS) standards already used internationally.
 When the new updates began going into effect in 2013, many businesses did not properly implement revisions or train employees on the new standards.
 Most violations, though, were due to employers not having a written hazard communication program at all or not providing training and information on hazardous chemicals to workers.

 What To Train: Workers or employers who need to get familiar with up-to-date Hazard Communication standards can take an updated Hazard Communication Training course.
 This information is also contained in 10-hour or 30-hour General Industry courses offered by OSHAEducationCenter.com, so any new employees taking this training will be prepared to help prevent these violations.

 1. Fall Protection (1926.501) - 6,721 Citations

 About The Standard: Fall protection standards were designed to help prevents falls, which are the leading cause of death in construction.
 This section of standards sets requirements for employers to provide fall protection to employees working or walking on surfaces that may be unstable or have unprotected sides and edges.
 Depending on the situation, the employer may be required to supply (and train workers to properly use) guardrail systems, safety net systems or personal fall arrest systems.
 The majority of these violations occur on residential construction worksites.

-What To Train: Many employers choose to have Construction employees complete our 10-hour Hazard Recognition training for the Construction industry, which covers Fall Protection in-depth.
+What To Train: Many employers choose to have Construction employees complete our 10-hour OSHA Outreach Training for the Construction Industry course, which covers Fall Protection in depth.
 Employers and employees can also take a 1-hour Fall Protection Training course to refresh familiarity with requirements and standards that can result in potential violations.